 Is that a Long Story?

 Probably YES.
 You must be thinking that I went off the road.
 Perhaps it was necessary to explain the whole story to you.
 I wanted to give you a complete breakdown structure of the working of 7SearchPPC.
-Now, I think you must have got what I was trying to explain to you, so let’s get back to track.
+Now, I think you must have got what I was trying to explain to you, so let’s get back on track.
 The critical question is, “I am ranking #1, but where is the traffic???”
+SERP Ranking ??

 First, know what it means to be ranked no #1 for a keyword.
 It merely means that your advertisement is foremost in the queue to be shown when our partners search for that keyword.
 It does not mean that you are number one for that search term amongst all our partners.
 Your advertisement will get in where it fits in.